beala/ai_tools/README.md

 options:
-  -h, --help       show this help message and exit --output OUTPUT  Output file to write transcript to.
-Otherwise, prints to stdout.
-  --tmp TMP        Temporary directory to use for downloading and chunking audio.
+  -h, --help       show this help message and exit --tmp TMP        Temporary directory to use for downloading and chunking audio.
 Defaults to a new temporary directory.
   --preserve       Preserve temporary directory after running.
 Defaults to False.
   --silent         Silence all status updates.
 Defaults to False.